bhellema/sling-org-apache-sling-dynamic-include/README.md

     /content/geometrixx/en/jcr:content/carousel.html

-In this case, component is replaced with include tag, and `nocache` selector is added
+In this case, the component is replaced with include tag, and `nocache` selector is added.

     <!--#include virtual="/content/geometrixx/en/jcr:content/carousel.nocache.html" -->